-Using a public health lens, this online course will feature facilitated virtual discussions, readings, and other content around structural racism and the health of individuals in society.
-The goal is to have students understand the contemporary hierarchical racial system in the US, to critique structures and systems that enforce and maintain this hierarchy, and to link these to health inequities.
+Using a public health lens, this course will feature facilitated discussions, readings, and other content around structural racism and the health of individuals in society.
+The goal is to help you understand the contemporary hierarchical racial system in the US, to critique structures and systems that enforce and maintain this hierarchy, and to link these to health inequities.

 The course materials include various representations of racially disparate laws and policies, clips from the public media (articles, news reports, viral videos), and scholarly critiques and commentaries on structural racism and health written by Black academics.
-Students will also be assigned to read articles that provide a historical context of white supremacy in the US.
+You will also be assigned to read articles that provide a historical context of white supremacy in the US.

-Prerequisites: This class is open to students of any age.
+This class is open to students of any age.
 College-level reading materials (scholarly journal articles) will be assigned.
 The content of the class will include explicit depictions of police brutality, as commonly presented in the news media.

 Online sections of Pre-College courses are offered in one of the following modalities: Asynchronous, Mostly asynchronous, or Blended.
 Please review full information regarding the experience here.